-If your industry facility is in need of concrete repair, let the experts at Polyjacking.com give you a free inspection.
+If your industrial facility is in need of concrete repair, let the experts at Polyjacking.com give you a free inspection.

 The theatres in Kansas City and St. Louis are some of the largest and beautiful in the entire country.
 Keeping them well maintained is important.
 Part of the maintenance and upkeep of these theatres is concrete repair.
 Theatres are heavily used by the public and need to be in good repair to keep them safe and to protect equipment and furniture from being damaged.

 Concrete floors can sink and crack due to the soil beneath them.
 When the soil constantly shifts and moves due to the changing moisture content, this creates voids beneath the concrete making the concrete sink into the voids.
 Repairing concrete before it totally fails is important.
 If you see sinking concrete theatre floors in Kansas City, we offer polyjacking to level concrete back to its original level.

 Polyjacking Used for Theatre Concrete Floors

 Polyjacking is relatively quick and efficient with the right poly equipment and products.
 The installation process includes drilling a 5/8 ” hole through the affected concrete then injecting the polyurethane foam into the hole.
 The foam will expand to completely fill the voids beneath the concrete.
 As the voids are filled, the concrete is lifted back to its original level.
 The foam hardens within 15 minutes and then the concrete is ready for use.
 After the foam injection is completed, the holes are filled and the site is cleaned up.
 All polyurethane trucks and equipment are removed.

 There are many advantages to using the polyjacking process for theatre projects.
 Some of these include: